JoShMiQueL/nw-status/.github/WORKFLOWS.md

 3. **Team reviews and merges the PR**:
    - Tag `nw-status-v0.2.0` is created automatically
-   - Release v0.2.0 is created automatically by release-please (with CHANGELOG)
+   - **Draft Release** v0.2.0 is created automatically by release-please (with CHANGELOG)

+4. **Team reviews and publishes the Draft Release**:
+   - Go to GitHub Releases
+   - Review the draft release
+   - Click "Publish release"

-4. **Publish workflow triggers automatically**:
+5. **Publish workflow triggers automatically**:
    - ✅ Compiles Windows executable
    - ✅ Builds and publishes Docker images
-   - ✅ Attaches Windows ZIP to the existing release
+   - ✅ Attaches Windows ZIP to the release

-5. **Release is ready**:
+6. **Release is complete**:
    - Release v0.2.0 is now public on GitHub with all artifacts

 ---

 ## Additional Workflows

-### Manual Pre-release
+### Manual Release

-**Workflow**: `.github/workflows/manual-prerelease.yml`
+**Workflow**: `.github/workflows/manual-release.yml`

 **Trigger**: Manual (workflow_dispatch)

-Allows creating pre-releases manually (e.g., `v1.0.0-beta.1`) without going through the normal release-please flow.
+Allows creating releases manually (stable or pre-release) without going through the normal release-please flow.
+Useful for hotfixes or emergency releases.

 ### CI Tests